mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

 ### **Task 2: Integrate with Sentinel**
 **Note**: Please ensure you have completed Task 6 in the [Before HOL](#https://github.com/mpram/Azure-Defender-for-IoT/blob/main/Before%20HOL/Azure%20Defender%20for%20IoT%20BHOL.md#task-6-sentinel-prep-work) prior to working through these instructions.

-Step 1: Enabling IoT to Integrate with Sentinel
-Ensure your IoT Hub is configured to send Security Alerts to Sentinel.
+*Step 1*: Enabling IoT to Integrate with Sentinel Ensure your IoT Hub is configured to send Security Alerts to Sentinel.

 Navigate to your IoT Hub > Security > Settings > Data Collection